Luzerne County, Pennsylvania: Climate

 Luzerne County has a humid continental climate (Köppen climate classification Dfa/mostly Dfb) with four distinct seasons.
 Winters are cold with a January average of 25.8 °F. The surrounding mountains have an influence on the climate (which includes both precipitation and temperature).
 This results in a wide array of weather conditions throughout the county.
 On average, temperatures below 0 °F are infrequent, occurring three days per year, and there are 36 days where the maximum temperature remains below 32 °F. In the Wilkes-Barre area, the average annual snowfall is 46.2 in during the winter (in which severe snowstorms are rare).
 However, when snowstorms do occur, they can disrupt normal routines for several days.

 Summers are warm with a July average of 71.4 °F. In an average summer, temperatures exceeding 90 °F occur on nine days and can occasionally exceed 100 °F. Spring and fall are unpredictable, with temperatures ranging from cold to warm (although they are usually mild).
 On average, Wilkes-Barre receives 38.2 in of precipitation each year, which is relatively evenly distributed throughout the year (though the summer months receive more precipitation).

 Extreme temperatures range from -21 °F on January 21, 1994, to 103 °F on July 9, 1936.
-The hardiness zone in most of the county is 6a and ranges from 5a to 6b.
+The hardiness zone is 6b in most lower areas except near the Susquehanna and Lackawanna Rivers where it is 7a, and it is 6a in higher areas.
 Wilkes-Barre averages 2,303 hours of sunshine per year, ranging from a low of 96 hours in December (or 33% of possible sunshine) to 286 hours in July (or 62% of possible sunshine).
 Despite being at the south end of the county, Hazleton's temperatures average lower than those of the Wyoming Valley due to its elevation.